Everglow123/MAKG/README.md

 ### Extraction-Triples:
 This dataset contains the triples extracted from textual descriptions and news related to apps.
 We utilize three strategies (i.e., Infobox-based Method, Named entity recognition, Relation extraction platforms including [OpenNRE](https://github.com/thunlp/OpenNRE), [DeepKE](https://github.com/zjunlp/deepke), [FewRel](https://github.com/thunlp/FewRel)) and select the best models to extract basic triples.

+## 3. Use-Cases:
+We list main use-cases of [MAKG](http://www.makg.com.cn/) about cybersecurity in our developed [WebSite](http://www.makg.com.cn/).

+- MAKG can provide [semantic retrieval](http://www.makg.com.cn/search) for users and security analysts  For example, if one user queries one app, MAKG can present more comprehensive than application markets to the user.

+- MAKG can link the apps to their appearing textual descriptions (e.g., news) with [entity linking techniques](http://www.makg.com.cn/risk).
+Benefited from above cases, users can fully understand the information of apps and avoid downloading some invalid apps.

+- MAKG can help security analysts to detect some sensitive apps, which own more conditions or plausibility than normal apps that become the hotbeds for related cybercriminals.
+With the help of comprehensive relations and properties, analysts can define some prior rules or employ more promising algorithms to evaluate the sensitivity and rank them.
+It can lower the risk of some sensitive apps in advance.

+- MAKG can recommend some similar apps for users and security analysts when they request above services.
+Similarly, if some suitable algorithms are utilized for the recommendation, it can also reduce the potential risks and maintain the security of the Mobile Internet.

-## 3. Citation:
+## 4. Citation:
 If you use this dataset, please cite it as follows:

-Normal： He Zhou, Weizhuo Li, Buye Zhang, Qiu Ji, Yiming Tan, and Chongning Na.
-MAKG: A Mobile Application Knowledge Graph for the Research of Cybersecurity. in: Proceedings of China Conference on Knowledge Graph and Semantic Computing, Guangzhou, China, 2021.
+Normal： Heng Zhou, Weizhuo Li, Buye Zhang, Qiu Ji, Yiming Tan, and Chongning Na.
+MAKG: A Mobile Application Knowledge Graph for the Research of Cybersecurity.
+In: Proceedings of China Conference on Knowledge Graph and Semantic Computing, Guangzhou, China, Springer, 2021, pp. 321–328.

+BibTeX：
-BibTeX： @inproceedings{MAKG, author = {He Zhou, Weizhuo Li, Buye Zhang, Qiu Ji, Yiming Tan, and Chongning Na}, title = {MAKG: A Mobile Application Knowledge Graph for the Research of Cybersecurity}, booktitle = {Proceedings of China Conference on Knowledge Graph and Semantic Computing}, year = {2021}
+@inproceedings{MAKG, author = {Heng Zhou, Weizhuo Li, Buye Zhang, Qiu Ji, Yiming Tan, and Chongning Na}, title = {Combining Knowledge Graph Embedding and Network Embedding for Detecting Similar Mobile Applications}, booktitle = {Proceedings of China Conference on Knowledge Graph and Semantic Computing,Guangzhou, China}, pages={25--36}, year={2014}, publisher={Springer}
 }